Low-rank statistical finite elements for scalable model-data synthesis: Case studies

-with the norm $\lVert \cdot \rVert$ taken as the standard Euclidean norm (the $l^2$-norm).
-Shown in Figure~\ref{fig:cell-rel-error}, for a fixed number of modes ($k = k' = 32$), the relative errors are small, at approximately $10^{-7}$ for the mean, and $10^{-5}$ for the variance.
-Sharp increases are observed at the times at which data is observed, in both the mean and the variance.
-The relative error at the end time of the simulation is also shown in Figure~\ref{fig:cell-errors-all}, as the number of modes is increased, taking $k = 4, 8, 16, 32, 64$, for fixed $k' = 32$.
-As $k$ increases, the final error decreases, with minor gains in the final error observed when going from $k = 32$ to $k = 64$ modes.
-This suggests that there is a number of effective modes that capture the dominant modes of variation; beyond some effective number of dimensions, taking more modes does not yield significant gains in accuracy.
+Shown in Figure~\ref{fig:cell-rel-error}, for a fixed number of modes ($k = k' = 32$), the relative errors are small, at approximately $10^{-7}$ for the posterior mean, and $10^{-5}$ for the posterior variance.
+Sharp increases are observed at the times at which data is observed, in both the posterior mean and the posterior variance.
+The relative error at the end time of the simulation is also shown in Figure~\ref{fig:cell-errors-all}, as both $k$ and $k'$ are increased.
+In either case, the errors are computed over $\{4, 8, 16, 32, 48, 64\}$ modes, with either $k$ or $k'$ fixed to $32$.
+In each case, as the variable number of modes increases the error decreases, with minor gains in the final error observed when going from $32$ to $64$ modes.

+As $k$ is increased (Figure~\ref{fig:cell-lr-modes-errors}), past $k = k' = 32$ there is a small increase in the accuracy of the filter, with a minor increase from $k = 32$ to $k = 48$.
+This minor increase is thought to be due to the inclusion of information available from the data, not present in the prior alone.
+As $k'$ is increased (Figure~\ref{fig:cell-lr-modes-errors-prior}), past $k' = k = 32$ there is visually no gain from adding in additional modes in the prior, as these end up being truncated to $k = 32$.
+In both cases, increasing from $48$ to $64$ modes shows little decrease in the posterior mean and variance errors.
+These results suggest that there is a number of effective modes that capture the dominant modes of variation; beyond some effective number of dimensions, taking more modes does not yield significant gains in accuracy.

+The low-rank approximation of the prior covariance matrix has a large affect on the accuracy of the estimated posterior covariance matrix.
+Recall that in the problem specification the uncertainty is induced via the additive $\GP$, $\xi$, and no other sources of uncertainty are considered; if the covariance of $\xi$ is approximated to a sufficient degree then the low-rank approximation of the filter is accurate.

+This can be seen from the ExKF approximation of the prior measure, which for exposition is considered in the case in which $\mb{G}_\theta$ is rank-deficient but is stored fully in memory.
+This gives an iterative approximation for the covariance matrix~\cite[Supplementary Information]{duffinStatisticalFiniteElements2021}

+where $\mb{J}_n$ is the Jacobian matrix of the FEM model with respect to $\mb{u}_n$, evaluated at $(\hat{\mb{m}}_n, \mb{m}_{n - 1})$.
+Given the recursive nature of computation and the fact that $\mb{C}_0 = \mb{0}$ (due to the assumed initial conditions being exact) the prior covariance is a sum of matrix products with $\mb{G}_\theta$ and the Jacobian matrices, at each timestep.
+The prior covariance will be accurate if the low-rank approximation of $\mb{G}_\theta$ is accurate.
+Empirically, this is also seen for the posterior covariance.
+This phenomenon is analysed further in \ref{sec:cell-prior-modes}, in which we investigate the errors on the mean and the variance as both $k'$ and $\sigma$ are varied.